storj/docs/app/(docs)/object-mount/linux/installation/mac-linux/page.md

 Be sure to obtain an installer package/script that corresponds to your Mac’s processor.

 {% callout type="warning" %}
-  **Apple Silicon (M-Chip) Challenges**

-  **Important:** As stated at the top of this article, when creating a virtualized or containerized environment on an Apple Silicon (M-Chip)-based Mac, the operating system within the VM/Container likely needs to be an ARM/M-Chip compatible version of the OS.

-  And any Apps (such as Object Mount) installed within that VM/Containerized OS _also_ need to be written to conform to the underlying chip architecture.

-  As of this writing, Storj does _not_ provide any ARM-based versions of Object Mount.

-  This may prevent successful installation of Object Mount in _any_ VM/Container running _any_ OS or distribution on an Apple Silicon (M-Chip)-based Mac.
+  **Macs with Apple Silicon (M-Chips)**

-  **Using the Native Mac Object Mount client is strongly advised.**
+  **Important:** _As stated at the top of this article, Object Mount for Linux does not support ARM processors. **Using the Native Mac Object Mount client is strongly recommended**._
 {% /callout %}

 ## Using Object Mount for Linux within your Container

-Object Mount can now be used from your Mac within the containerized Linux OS.
+Object Mount can now be used from your Mac within the containerized Linux OS environment.

-You will be able to use Object Mount with any Linux applications also installed in the Linux container.
+You can use Object Mount with any Linux applications also installed in the Linux container.

 {% callout type="info" %}
   **`cuno-mac` CLI utility**

-  The `cuno-mac` CLI utility referenced above allows for the launching and controlling of containerized Linux instances from within a native Mac Terminal Window.
+  The `cuno-mac` CLI utility (referenced above) allows for the launching and controlling of containerized Linux instances from within a native Mac Terminal Window.
 Linux containers are still required but can be interacted with from the Mac’s command line.

-  Use of `cuno-mac` requires the installation of Python 3 on your Mac.
+  **Note:** Use of `cuno-mac` requires the installation of Python 3 on your Mac.

   Detailed usage of the **`cuno-mac` CLI utility** is beyond the scope of this article.
 {% /callout %}